-Project Title: National Army Museum
+Project Title: National Army Museum Redevelopment

 Quantity Surveyor: Focus Consultants

 Specialist teaching space, lunchroom and an adapted group’s entrance have been developed with the aim of improving the experience of the 200-plus learning groups who visit the Museum every year and attracting new groups in the future.
-Significant investment has also been made in the Museum’s Collection storage facilities.
+Significant investment has also been made in the Museum’s collection storage facilities.
 Archive space is environmentally controlled to make sure that the collections are properly preserved.

 Major redevelopment of the existing theatre including refurbishment and remodelling of the existing…